 \begin{IEEEbiographynophoto}{Amit Raj} is a Research Scientist at Google DeepMind.
 He primarily works at the intersection of Computer Vision, Graphics and Machine Learning with a focus on diffusion models, video and 3D content authoring.
 He obtained his PhD in Machine Learning from Georgia Institute of Technology working with Dr. James Hays.
 He obtained his BTech from National Institute of Technology, Surathkal . \end{IEEEbiographynophoto}

-\begin{IEEEbiographynophoto}{Varun Jampani} is vice president of research at Stability AI.
+\begin{IEEEbiographynophoto}{Varun Jampani} is Chief AI Officer at Arcade.AI.
+Previously, he was VP research at Stability AI and also held researcher positions at Google and Nvidia.
 He works in the areas of machine learning and computer vision and his main research interests include image, video and 3D generation.
-He obtained his PhD with highest honors at Max Planck Institute for Intelligent Systems (MPI) and University of Tübingen in Tübingen, Germany.
+He obtained his PhD with highest honors at Max Planck Institute for Intelligent Systems (MPI) and University of Tübingen in Germany.
 He obtained his BTech and MS from International Institute of Information Technology, Hyderabad (IIIT-H), India, where he was a gold medalist.
 He actively contributes to the research community and regularly serves as area chair and reviewer for major computer vision and machine learning conferences.
-His works have received ‘Best Paper Honorable Mention’ award at CVPR’18 and 'Best Student Paper Honorable Mention' award at CVPR’23. \end{IEEEbiographynophoto}
+His works have received ‘Best Paper Honorable Mention’ award at CVPR’18 and 'Best Student Paper Honorable Mention' award at CVPR’23 \end{IEEEbiographynophoto}

 \begin{IEEEbiographynophoto}{Pramook Khungurn} is a research follow at pixiv, Inc. He received undergraduate and master degrees from Massachusetts Institute of Technology and a PhD degree in computer science from Cornell University.
 He does research on artificial intelligence and its application to computer graphics. \end{IEEEbiographynophoto}